felipeek/Linked/README.md

 ![MultiPlayer](http://puu.sh/kVyA1/de09997992.jpg)

 ## Build
-To build Linked through the command line:
+You can easily build Linked client through the command line following the steps below.

+1. Open a Windows Terminal (cmd).
-- Run Visual Studio vcvarsall.bat in a cmd normally located at C:\Program Files (x86)\Microsoft Visual Studio **14.0**\VC\vcvarsall.bat where 14.0 is the version of the compiler
+2. Using the terminal, run the Visual Studio batch file **vcvarsall.bat**.
+This file is normally located at C:\Program Files (x86)\Microsoft Visual Studio **14.0**\VC\vcvarsall.bat, where 14.0 is the version of the compiler.
-- Use the same cmd to run build.bat inside LinkedClient
+3. Using the same terminal, run the batch file **build.bat**, which is located in the LinkedClient directory.

-LinkedClient.exe will be created at bin/cmdbuild
+4. Linked Client will be compiled and created in **LinkedClient/bin/cmdbuild**.

-To execute LinkedClient.exe:
-- The directories **LinkedClient\res**, **LinkedClient\shaders** and **LinkedClient\fonts** must be in the same directory as LinkedClient.exe
-- All dlls inside **LinkedClient\lib\win32\** must be in the same directory as LinkedClient.exe.

-To execute LinkedServer.exe:
-- The directory **LinkedServer\res** must be in the same directory as LinkedServer.exe

-Copy all the required directories to the same path as the executables and the game can be initialized.
+If the above doesn't work or if you want to build Linked server too, you can build Linked directly from Visual Studio.
+To do this, follow the steps below.

+1. Open **Linked.sln** using Visual Studio 2015.
+2. Change the Solution Platform to **x86** and Solution Configurations to **Release**.
+3. Right-click Linked solution and select Build Solution.
+4. Linked Client will be compiled and created in **LinkedClient/bin/release**.
+Linked Server will be compiled and created in **LinkedServer/bin/release**.

+After building Linked, the game will only work when Linked resources are moved along with the executable.
+To do this, follow the steps below.

+If you want to run LinkedClient.exe:
+1. Go to **LinkedClient/** and copy the directory **res/** and the file **config.linked**.
+2. Move both to the same folder of your **LinkedClient.exe**.
+3. Go to **LinkedClient/lib/win32** and copy all **.dll** inside this folder.
+4. Move all **.dll** to the same folder of your **LinkedClient.exe**.

+If you want to run LinkedServer.exe:
+1. Go to **LinkedServer/** and copy the directory **res/**.
+2. Move the directory to the same folder of your **LinkedServer.exe**.

+Now the game can be initialized, but you may want to change Linked basic configurations.
+To do this, follow the steps below.
+1. Go to the directory of your **LinkedClient.exe** and find the file **config.linked**.
+2. Change the file.
+Network related fields like ***serverip*** and ***serverport*** are only meaningful if the ***multiplayer*** field is **true**.

+Now you can play Linked.

 ## Play
-To play the game Single Player, only the client is necessary.
-To play multiplayer, you must have the server running.
-To run the server, execute LinkedServer.exe, and to run the client, execute LinkedClient.exe.
+To play the game Single Player, just run LinkedClient.exe.
+To play multiplayer, run LinkedServer.exe and then LinkedClient.exe.

 ## Developer Contact
 1. Felipe Kersting (fekersting@inf.ufrgs.br)